maurolepore/tor/README.md

 #> 2 b
 ```

-But often you will specify a `path`.
+Often you will specify a `path` to read from.

 ``` r
 # Helpes create paths to examples